elastic/elasticsearch-php/README.md

  - Configurable, automatic discovery of cluster nodes
  - Persistent, Keep-Alive connections (within the lifetime of the script)
  - Load balancing (with pluggable selection strategy) across all availible nodes.
 Defaults to round-robin
- - Puggable connection pools to offer different connection strategies
+ - Pluggable connection pools to offer different connection strategies
  - Generalized, pluggable architecture - most components can be replaced with your own custom class if specialized behavior is required